 The ODF plugfests are an ongoing series of vendor-neutral events, bringing together implementers and stakeholders of the standard.
 The goal is to achieve maximum interoperability by running scenario-based tests in a hands-on manner and discuss new and proposed features of the ODF specification.

 Check out the programme.
-Or find out more about the places where the event will happen: like the venue and the restaurants.
-If you cannot make it in person, check out online participation.
+Or find out more about the places where the event happened: like the venue and the restaurants.
+If you did not make it in person, check out the flash interviews with a number of participants.
 Don't forget to read about the house rules.

 The first ODF plugfest was held in the Hague in 2009, and was launched by the Netherlands minister of Foreign Trade Frank Heemskerk.